victorkryz/HRtoSQLite/README.md

 Directory 'Launchers' contains some configuration and scripts to help test launching.
 To launch unit tests from command line, setup variables in *'config.env'* file and launch *'testLauncher'* script.

-**Warning:** in case these tests are launched under from IDE (CLion, VS 2015), setup the given environment variables in the respective configuration (debug/run) before debugging or running some test(s)!
+**Warning:** in case these tests are launched under from IDE (e.g.Visual Studio), setup the given environment variables in the respective configuration (debug/run) before debugging or running some test(s)!